NoraCodes/quintessence/README.md

 a norns script by noracodes; https://llllllll.co/t/44967

-v0.0.3 (early alpha/proof of concept)
+v0.1.0 (usable but potentially buggy beta)

 ![a photo of Norns running quintessence](hero-small.jpg)

 ## requirements

 - Norns
-- a MIDI output
+- a MIDI output (optional)

 ## description